Memphis-Shelby County Schools: Merger with Memphis City Schools

-In 2011 Sam Dillon of The New York Times concluded that although there was existing inequality between Shelby County Schools and Memphis City Schools, "nobody expects the demographics of schools to change much" as a result of the merger between the districts.
-He noted that "most students in both districts are assigned to neighborhood schools and housing tends to be segregated."
+In 2011, Sam Dillon of The New York Times said that although there was existing inequality between Shelby County Schools and Memphis City Schools, "nobody expects the demographics of schools to change much" as a result of the merger between the districts.
+He said that "most students in both districts are assigned to neighborhood schools and housing tends to be segregated."
 Some white families expressed concern that the merger would provoke white flight from Shelby County, which has lost white population in the last decade.

-Withdrawal by six suburbs

 Following the merger, the state legislature passed a law that lifted the statewide ban on forming new school districts; this was effectively for Shelby County only, as it limited new special school districts to only counties with populations over 900,000.
 Shelby County is the only one to meet that criterion.
 The six incorporated municipalities had elections in which voters chose to establish their own independent school districts.
 These elections were overturned in 2012 as the state law was held to be unconstitutional by the state court, as being written for a particular group of people and not the whole state.
 In 2013, the Tennessee General Assembly lifted the ban statewide.
 In July 2013, the six incorporated suburbs in Shelby County overwhelmingly voted again in favor of their own municipal schools and withdrew from the county system.

 Reimagining 901

-On April 16, 2021, then-superintendent Dr. Joris Ray (later fired for misconduct) revealed the Reimagining 901 plan in his State of the District address.
+On April 16, 2021, then-superintendent Dr. Joris M. Ray (resigned because of a private divorce became public) revealed the Reimagining 901 plan in his State of the District address.
 One part of the plan was a name change from Shelby County School District to "Memphis-Shelby County Schools" and the accompanying logo change.
-The rebranding was made official after a board meeting on January 25, 2022, when the DBA (doing business as) was changed to Memphis-Shelby County Schools.
+The rebranding was made official after a board meeting on January 25, 2022, when the doing business as was changed to Memphis-Shelby County Schools.
 The plan included building 5 new schools, closing 15 schools, and adding on to 13 schools; thus this plan was to be completed in 2031.

 Governance and administration

 The county district is governed by a nine-member board of education.
 Board members represent nine special election districts in the Shelby County school district, which includes the city of Memphis but not the six suburban municipalities.
 These members are elected to four-year terms.

-The current superintendent is Tutonial ‘Toni’ Williams.
+The current Interim superintendent is Dr. Roderick Richmond.

 Accreditation

 All of the "legacy" SCS schools in the school district are accredited.
-These particular schools meet the standards of the Tennessee State Department of Education and the accreditation standards of the Southern Association of Colleges and Schools (SACS).
+These particular schools meet the standards of the Tennessee Department of Education and the accreditation standards of the Southern Association of Colleges and Schools (SACS).
 The legacy Shelby County School District was the first large district in Tennessee to be accredited in its entirety by SACS.

 Schools

 MSCS contains 214 schools in Shelby County.
-Of these schools, 158 are directly operated by MSCS while the other 56 are charter schools.
+Of these schools, 158 are directly operated by MSCS, while the other 56 are charter schools.